 As a result, for some time now carriers in the United States, Canada and Australia have stopped certifying new 2G devices and will only discuss 3G or higher roadmaps while the rest of the world will continue with 2G usage for the foreseeable future as higher speed options are being co-built out to cater for the requirements of the smartphone user.

-Geotab’s latest telematics tracking device, the GO6, can run on both 2G and 3G generations.
+The latest Geotab GO telematics tracking device can run on both 2G and 3G generations.
 This ensures that Geotab’s product users benefit from longer term use.
 To learn more, please contact Geotab.